relativemodder/fivetris/README.md

 3. If not, describe the problem clearly and include the steps to reproduce it.

 ## Building
-- You will need a recent stable Rust toolchain with `cargo`.
+- You will need a recent stable Rust toolchain with cargo.
 - On Linux, make sure the ALSA development package is installed so audio can build correctly.
-- Run `cargo run --release` to start the application.
+- Run `cargo run` to start the application.
-- Run `cargo test` to execute the test suite.

 If you want to build the app into a standalone binary you can use `cargo build --release`.

-## Code

-The application is written in Rust with `eframe` and `egui`, and it uses embedded assets for fonts, textures, and sounds.
-The code is structured around the game core, rendering, platform helpers, configuration, and app state management.

-If you want to add a new feature or contribute in general, open an issue or a pull request.

-## Upstream

-Original project:
+## Original project

 - <https://github.com/fiorescarlatto/four-tris>